 Bicuspid aortic valve is the most common congenital cardiovascular abnormality.
 It is present in 0.5 to 2 % of live births (1 General references Bicuspid aortic valve is the presence of only two (rather than the normal three) valve cusps.
 Bicuspid aortic valve is the most common congenital cardiovascular abnormality.
 It is present in... read more ).

 Patients with bicuspid aortic valve are predisposed to developing infective endocarditis Prevention Infective endocarditis is infection of the endocardium, usually with bacteria (commonly, streptococci or staphylococci) or fungi.
 It may cause fever, heart murmurs, petechiae, anemia, embolic... read more , aortic regurgitation Aortic Regurgitation Aortic regurgitation (AR) is incompetency of the aortic valve causing backflow from the aorta into the left ventricle during diastole.
 Causes include valvular degeneration and aortic root dilation... read more , and/or aortic stenosis Aortic Stenosis Aortic stenosis (AS) is narrowing of the aortic valve, obstructing blood flow from the left ventricle to the ascending aorta during systole.
 Causes include a congenital bicuspid valve, idiopathic... read more .
-Bicuspid aortic valve can also be associated with dilation of the aortic root or ascending aorta and coarctation of the aorta Coarctation of the Aorta Coarctation of the aorta is a localized narrowing of the aortic lumen that results in upper-extremity hypertension, left ventricular hypertrophy, and malperfusion of the abdominal organs and... read more .
+Bicuspid aortic valve can also be associated with dilation of the aortic root or ascending aorta and with coarctation of the aorta Coarctation of the Aorta Coarctation of the aorta is a localized narrowing of the aortic lumen that results in upper-extremity hypertension, left ventricular hypertrophy, and, if severe, malperfusion of the abdominal... read more .

-There is a genetic predilection for bicuspid aortic valves with a 9% reported family prevalence, so first-degree relatives of patients with a bicuspid aortic valve should undergo screening echocardiography.
-Recognition of a bicuspid valve, even in a patient who has normal valve function, is important for purposes of follow-up because of the association of bicuspid valves with progressive aortic root or ascending aortic dilation and aneurysm formation.
+There is a genetic predilection for bicuspid aortic valves, with a 9% reported family prevalence, so first-degree relatives of patients with a bicuspid aortic valve should undergo screening echocardiography.
+Recognition of a bicuspid valve, even in a patient who has normal valve function, is important for purposes of follow-up because of the association of bicuspid valves with an aortopathy that results in progressive aortic root or ascending aortic dilation and aneurysm formation.
 The reported prevalence of this complication varies widely in different studies, but, in general, dilatation will occur in up to 56% of those aged < 30 years (2 General references Bicuspid aortic valve is the presence of only two (rather than the normal three) valve cusps.
 Bicuspid aortic valve is the most common congenital cardiovascular abnormality.
 It is present in... read more ).

 1. Freeze SL, Landis BJ, Ware SM, Helm BM: Bicuspid aortic valve: a review with recommendations for genetic counseling.
 J Genet Couns 25(6):1171–1178, 2016.